10up/autoshare-for-twitter/readme.txt

 **NOTE:** Post types are automatically set to auto-tweet.
 Future versions of this plugin could allow this to be set manually.

 == Manual Installation ==
-1. Upload the entire `/tenup-auto-tweet` directory to the `/wp-content/plugins/` directory.
+1. Upload the entire `/autotweet` directory to the `/wp-content/plugins/` directory.
 2. Activate the plugin
-3. Register post type support for types that should be allowed to auto tweet. `add_post_type_support( 'post', 'tenup-auto-tweet' );`
+3. Register post type support for types that should be allowed to auto tweet. `add_post_type_support( 'post', 'autotweet' );`

 == FAQs ==
 Does this plugin work with Gutenberg?